Skip to Content

 Where to stay in Key Largo?

 There are so many fabulous places to stay in Key Largo to suit all budgets and tastes.
-Click here for all accommodation in Key Largo during your dates.
+There are tons of great beachfront hotels in Key Largo which are epic – we made a list of the 14 best.

+If you would like to camp in the area we would highly recommend the Pennekamp Coral Reef State Park.
+As stated above, it costs $43 USD a night including tax.
 It is a little expensive for camping but it provides a very clean, comfortable and secure place to stay for the night for those who want to be in touch with nature.

-This is a pretty epic place to stay.
-It is Florida’s only underwater hotel.
+Alternatively, as we recommended above, you could also stay at Florida’s only underwater hotel.
 To stay at this hotel there is a catch, you need to dive to access the hotel.
 Staying here would truly be a once in a lifetime experience and a talking point among friends.

 How to get to Key Largo?